Stellantis India

-FCA India Automobiles Private Limited (FCAIPL), formerly known as Fiat Group Automobiles India Private Limited, is the Indian subsidiary of Stellantis, formed in 1997.
+Stellantis India Private Limited, formerly known as Fiat Group Automobiles India Private Limited, and later FCA India Automobiles Private Limited, is the Indian subsidiary of Stellantis, formed in 1997.
 The company was established for the production of cars and engines under the Fiat, Abarth, and Jeep brands.
-It is the ninth largest Indian car manufacturer by sales.
+The company has suffered a major downturn in recent years: while in 2010 was the ninth largest Indian car manufacturer by sales, it is currently the seventeenth in rank, having produced only 4,404 vehicles in the 2025 fiscal year.

 History

 Fiat brand in India was earlier represented through a joint venture company called Fiat India Automobiles Pvt Ltd., FIAPL (Name changed to Fiat India Automobiles Ltd., FIAL later) founded in the year 1997 with Fiat S.p.A. and Tata Motors as the two partners coming together to produce cars for both brands in a plant set up through joint investments at Ranjangaon, in Pune district of Maharashtra.
 The board of directors for this company comprises five nominees each from Fiat and Tata.
-Another key interest area for the Tata-Fiat JV is the production of the 1.3 Multijet engine and corresponding powertrains common to a number of both the Tata & Fiat brand cars in India like Fiat Palio, Fiat Grande Punto, Fiat Linea, Fiat Aventura, Fiat Urban Cross, Tata Vista and Tata Manza.
+Another key interest area for the Tata-Fiat JV is the production of the 1.3 Multijet engine and corresponding powertrains common to a number of both the Tata & Fiat brand cars in India like Fiat Palio, Fiat Grande Punto, Fiat Linea, Fiat Avventura, Fiat Urban Cross, Tata Vista and Tata Manza.

 Even today the Tata Fiat JV plant operates under the FIAL name, as an independent entity and it produces Fiat & Tata brand cars for FCAIPL (Fiat India NSC) & Tata Motors respectively.
 The company presently employs about 2600 employees.
 It also undertakes contract manufacturing of engines for Maruti Suzuki India Ltd & Premier Automobiles.
 Premier Automobiles uses this engine for their compact SUV Premier Rio and the Suzuki cars that used Fiat 1.3 Multijet engines in Indian market include – Ritz, Swift, Swift DZire, SX4 & Ciaz, S-Cross, Vitara Brezza, Baleno.

 Prior to this, Fiat used to sell the 1100, 124 and Uno in India, manufactured under licence by Premier Automobiles Limited.

-In 2015 FCA officially launches the Maserati brand in India absent since 2013.
+In 2015, FCA officially launches the Maserati brand in India absent since 2013.
 The relaunch is managed directly by the FCA India division through the opening of three dealerships in the Indian territory and the launch of the Maserati Ghibli and Quattroporte sedans imported directly in from Grugliasco (Turin).
 The initial plan envisages sales of 100 units per year with the progressive expansion of the sales network.
 From 2016 the import of the Maserati Levante SUV and the Maserati GranTurismo coupè starts.